Meet our Team

 Eunice Mointi -

-She is the second wife to Kingirri Mpaira
+She is the second wife of Kingirri Mpaira.

 Hannah Moinket